 These seem like hard times for the Church and the Kingdom of God.
 Economic prosperity offered opportunities for secular and heretical "gospels."
 Many people believed they could have all this and heaven too!

-But the Gospel has always thrived in hard times.
+But the Gospel has always thrived in hard times, among dispossessed and despised people.
 It takes root and deepens through droughts, fires, and floods.
 Even as preying raptors soar aloft, praying sparrows find shelter in its thick, impenetrable branches.